hiverkiya/Metaverse-Media/README.md

 - [Node.js](https://nodejs.org/en/) - A Javascript runtime built on Chrome's V8 Javascript engine
 ## Installation

-Make sure you have connected to your Metamask wallet and logged in to securely authenticate into the application
+Make sure you have connected to your Metamask wallet and logged in to authenticate into the application securely.

 ```sh
 cd .\Metaverse-Media\